isc-projects/bind9/doc/dnssec-guide/advanced-discussions.rst

-``auto-dnssec`` zone option is set to ``maintain``, ``named`` automatically signs the zone with the new keys, based on their timing metadata when the ``dnssec-loadkeys-interval`` elapses or when you issue the ``rndc loadkeys`` command.
+``auto-dnssec`` zone option is set to ``maintain``, ``named`` automatically signs the zone with the new keys, based on their timing metadata when the ``dnssec-loadkeys-interval`` elapses or when you issue the :option:`rndc loadkeys` command.
 Otherwise, for primary zones, you can use ``nsupdate`` to add the new DNSKEYs to the zone; this causes ``named`` to use them to sign the zone.
 For secondary zones, e.g., on a "bump in the wire" signing server, ``nsupdate`` cannot be used.